JLuc/scribus-project-manager/README.md

 * ```sources="p_1 CoverBegin		p_3 Summary  p_7 InsidePages	p_15	Notes  p_20 CoverEnd"```
 * ```sources="n_2 CoverBegin		Summary  n_8 InsidePages	n_5	Notes  p_20 CoverEnd"```

 So as to take effect into the PDF created files, these pagestart have to be recorded inside each SLA file.
 So as to do so : call `makebook` with the `-set` option.
-It will set all chapter's starting page according to "p_xxx" declarations OR (when there is no such declaration) so it follows previous chapter's last page.
-As for now, "n_xx" declarations cannot force pagecounts (in case you want some part of your document to be not exported in the book, place it outside of viewport)
+It will set all chapter's starting page according to `p_xxx` and `n_xxx` declarations.
+When there is no such declaration, `makebook` counts the pages and ensure the next chapteur begins so it follows previous chapter's last page.
+NB : All pages of all chapters are included in the produced PDF.
+There is no way to exclude some pages.
+In case you want some part of your document to be not exported in the book, place it outside of the existing pages !

 ## Checking PDF files validity ##